HuizheDi/HuizheDi/README.md

-- 👋 Hi, I’m @HuizheDi
+- 👋 Hi, I’m @HuizheDi, a PhD student of South China Sea Institute of Oceanology, Chinese Academy of Sciences
 - 👀 I’m interested in marine seismology
 - 🌱 I’m currently learning the elastic full waveform inversion and deep learning in seismology
 - 💞️ I’m looking to collaborate on seismic imaging on Mid-Ocean Ridges.